-The Mayor of London and TfL are helping to clean up London's air through the Ultra Low Emission Zone.
+The Mayor of London and TfL are helping to improve air quality for everyone's health.

-Download the TfL Go app on the Apple Store or Google Play for real-time travel updates and to find quiet times to travel.
-We regularly clean our services using hospital grade antiviral disinfectant.
+Download the TfL Go app on the Apple Store or Google Play for live travel updates and to find quiet times to travel.

-Car Clubs are short-term car rental services.
-They give members access to locally parked cars, through paying by the minute, hour or day.
+Car clubs give members access to locally parked cars by paying by the minute, hour or day.
 They can offer a flexible, convenient alternative to private car ownership or leasing.

-All car club vehicles in London meet the ULEZ emissions standards and many now operate electric or hybrid vehicles, which can help reduce emissions and improve air quality.
+All car club vehicles in London meet the ULEZ emissions standards and many now operate electric or hybrid vehicles, which can help further reduce emissions and improve air quality.
 Find out more about car clubs and the companies that provide them.